 Other Sacred works:

-- The Brahmanas are treaties relating to prayer and sacrificial ceremony.
+- The Brahmanas are treaties relating to prayer and sacrificial ceremonies.

 - The Upanishads are philosophical texts dealing with topics like the soul, the absolute, the origin of the world, and the mysteries of nature.

-- The Aryankas are also known as forest books and deal with mysticism, rites, rituals, and sacrifices.
+- The Aryankas is also known as forest books and deal with mysticism, rites, rituals, and sacrifices.